 Foundation Degrees

 You could also consider taking a foundation degree if they are offered in your subject area.
-These tend to last two years and have an optional third year which allows you to obtain the full honours degree.
+These tend to last two years and often offer a "top-up" year which allows you to obtain the full honours degree.

 Taking GCSE Online Courses